umaimehm/Intro_to_AI_2021/Lab5/README.md

 ## About The Lab

 In this lab, we will look at unsupervised learning - clustering.
-This can be a hard task, so for clarity we will use a real world example
+We will first do clustering on seed data, then for clarity we will use a real world example, using geodata from OsloBysykkel

 We will be using [pandas][pandas-doc], [sklearn][sklearn-doc]